|John Broskie's Guide to Tube Circuit Analysis & Design|

 Well, quite by accident, I discovered an interesting new transcription by the brothers, Vivan and Ketan Bhatti, which they made for the German break-dancing group, Flying Steps, and which fills the album, Flying Pictures At An Exhibition.
 Amazon Music streaming service offers this album in a 24-bit & 48kHz high-resolution format and it is sound fresh and dynamic.

 I was so taken by listening to this album that I was reminded of enjoying as a teenager Franz Liszt's transcriptions of the Beethoven symphonies for piano.
-A quick hunt at Amazon Music uncovered several albums by Swiss-Russian pianist, Konstantin Scherbakov, all of which are delightful—all 5 hours, 45 minutes' worth!
+A quick hunt at Amazon Music uncovered several albums by Swiss-Russian pianist, Konstantin Scherbakov, all of which are delightful—all 5 hours and 45 minutes' worth!
 The transcriptions of the 4th and 6th symphonies are in a 24-bit & 44.1kHz high-resolution format.
 Scherbakov was a good choice, as his performances of the Beethoven piano sonatas are excellent.